-Structured Organising involves large numbers of grassroot activists and volunteers organised at a local level and coordinated within a national campaigning network.
-Organising around local campaigns, they influence local populations.
+Structured Organising involves large numbers of grassroot activists and volunteers organised at a local level who are coordinated within a national campaigning network.
+They organise around local campaigns and influence local populations.

 Mass Mobilising involves large protests, as well as large-scale boycotts, petitions and nationally organised campaigns.
-It targets societal level legislative change.
+The demands are for societal level legislative change.